Denhac/denhac-official-docs/code-of-conduct-best-practices.md

 Our code of conduct covers the minimum standards for behavior at denhac, what behavior is unacceptable, and what happens when potentially unacceptable behavior is reported to the board of directors.
 This official policy document is meant as an additional document covering "best practices".
 In general, the idea is that denhac members and visitors aren't constantly toeing the line of acceptability and asking the board to adjudicate every interpersonal dispute, but are instead trying to be actively good to one another and avoid getting to the point where disputes become harassment.

 This document lists examples to help guide our community in thinking through how each of us can respond to potential issues, and how we can react when we experience potentially unacceptable behavior, whether directed at ourselves or others.
+If we all follow the guidelines in this document, it is less likely that anyone will need to use our anti-harassment policies, and more likely that we can succeed in our attempts to be good to one another.

 ## The short version